D221/vocaloid-rate/README.md

 ```
 (You may need to make the script executable first by running chmod +x run.sh)

-1. Stop the Application:
+### 3. Stop the Application:
-= To stop the server, go back to the command prompt or terminal window and press Ctrl+C.
+- To stop the server, go back to the command prompt or terminal window and press Ctrl+C.

 ## Method 2: Docker

+### 1. Create a file named `docker-compose.yml` and paste the following content.

+     ```yaml
+     services:
+       web:
+         image: ghcr.io/D221/vocaloid-rate:latest
+         ports:
+           - "8000:8000"
+         volumes:
+           - ./data:/app/data
+         restart: unless-stopped
+     ```

-**1. Run the Application:**
+### 2. Run the Application:
-   - Open a terminal or command prompt in the project's root directory.
+   - Open a terminal or command prompt in the same folder as your `docker-compose.yml` file.
    - Run the following command:
      ```bash
      docker compose up -d
      ```

-**2. Access the Application:**
+### 3. Access the Application:
    - Open your web browser and navigate to `http://127.0.0.1:8000`.

-**3. How to Stop:**
+### 4. How to Stop:
      ```bash
      docker compose down
      ```